Emergent Active Clusters through Wave-Mediated Interactions: Results

+The morphology of the active clusters reflects the geometry of the underlying wave-mediated interactions.
+For large droplets ($R\gtrsim1.2$\,mm), the interaction is dominated by strong radial confinement, establishing a robust equilibrium separation while allowing little variation in bond length or orientation.
+Consequently, clusters containing $N=2$--$6$ droplets spontaneously adopt compact triangular packings (Fig.~\ref{Fig3}a), the natural consequence of maintaining equal separations in the absence of preferred bond angles.

+Compact active clusters remain stable up to $N=6$.
+Beyond this size, we do not observe stable compact configurations.
+Instead, larger assemblies preferentially adopt chain-like geometries, which become increasingly susceptible to perturbations as their length increases (see Movie~7).
+In contrast, the clusters with $N\leq6$ remains remarkably robust, repeatedly recovering its compact triangular packing following substantial disturbances (see Movie~8).
+Figure~\ref{Fig4}a further illustrates the robustness of the wave-mediated interactions following a local perturbation.
+Displacing a single droplet within a five-droplet cluster temporarily disrupts the associated interaction, but the evolving wavefield drives the droplet back to its equilibrium position, restoring the original separation without external intervention.
+Figure~\ref{Fig4}b quantifies this recovery by tracking the corresponding bond length, which exhibits a sharp transient increase before relaxing back to its equilibrium value.

-Introducing droplets of smaller size ($R\approx0.5$\,mm) qualitatively alters the bonding symmetry.
-A small droplet confined within a cluster of larger ones does not act as a rigid strut; instead, it responds to the superposed wavefield from multiple neighbours and modifies the local interference landscape experienced by the cluster.
-This gives rise to a $\pi$-like coordination bond that shifts the equilibrium arrangement of the larger droplets beyond the triangular packing imposed by pure $\sigma$ bonding.
-For example, placing a small droplet at the centre of four large droplets arranged in a rhombus transforms the configuration into a stable square (Fig.~\ref{Fig3}c; Movie~9).
-Similar centrally mediated coordination enables higher-order rotational symmetries in five- and six-droplet clusters that are inaccessible in homogeneous assemblies.
+Introducing smaller droplets ($R\approx0.5$\,mm) qualitatively changes the wave-mediated interactions.
+Rather than acting as a rigid connection between neighbouring large droplets, a small droplet responds to the combined wavefield generated by multiple neighbours, modifying the local interaction landscape.
+This alters the equilibrium arrangement of the surrounding large droplets beyond the triangular packing observed in homogeneous clusters.
+For example, placing a small droplet at the centre of four large droplets arranged in a rhombus stabilizes a square configuration (Fig.~\ref{Fig3}b; Movie~9).
+Similar centrally mediated interactions stabilize higher-order cluster geometries that are not observed in assemblies composed solely of identical large droplets.